20xr/pampran/README.md

 Example:

 `cd test/simple`
-`../../tools/uploadPackage.sh simple.freak-domain.party`
+`../../tools/uploadPackage.sh simple.my-dom.party`

-#### 4. Start an EC2 instance
+#### 5. Start an EC2 instance

 To test this, launch an EC2 instance from the AWS console:
 1. In the EC dashboard, select AMI, the choose the AMI that was just built by Packer.
 2. Press the Launch button, and in the launch wizard choose an instance type (micro or small is fine for a test.)
 3. Next: Configure Instance Details, then select the IAM role you created in step 2.
-4. Continue through the Wizard to Tag Instance, pick a name you will recognize, then create another tag with the Key: "tarBucket" with the value being the name of the s3 bucket you created in step 3, e.g. "simple.freak-domain.party".
+4. Continue through the Wizard to Tag Instance, pick a name you will recognize, then create another tag with the Key: "tarBucket" with the value being the name of the s3 bucket you created in step 3, e.g. "simple.my-dom.party".

 When this instance comes up, it will download the 'simple' package from the tarBucket, and start it.

-#### 5. Monitor server log with Papertrail
+#### 6. Monitor server log with Papertrail

 Go to papertrailapp.com (you will have created an account there before starting this) and select the 'events' tab.
 The log messages for the server you started will show up next to the AWS internal IP address for the EC2 instance.